Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }'

-You should get a full OpenAI-format response from qwen3.5, routed through Bifrost.
-Check the Bifrost dashboard — you’ll see the request logged with latency, token count, and model used.
+You get a standard OpenAI-format response, routed through Bifrost.
+The request shows up in the dashboard with latency, token count, and model.

 curl -X POST http://localhost:8080/v1/chat/completions \